tagomataden/tagomataden/README.md

 🌱 I’m currently learning more about Cloud computing, Cybersecurity, and Backend AI engineering.

-⚡ About me: I enjoy singing, songwriting, and art-related things.
+🤍 Random Facts About me: I do love to sing, songwrite, and do art-related things.

 ## 🌐 Socials: